Magic-Phono/.github/DOOM.md

 Magic Phono Loader works by toggling a boot flag in non-volatile memory to allow booting firmware from an SD-card.

-If no bootable SD-card is present the CDJ-3000 will continue booting from internal firmware as usual.
+If no bootable SD-card is present, the CDJ-3000 will continue booting from internal firmware as usual.

-The chances of this bricking your CDJ-3000 is low, however there is a non-zero chance something could go wrong.
+You only need to do this once per player.

 > [!CAUTION]
+> The chances of this bricking your CDJ-3000 is low, however there is a non-zero chance something could go wrong.
+>
-> This tool is experimental software with the potential to brick your CDJ. **USE AT YOUR OWN RISK**.
+> This tool is experimental software. **USE AT YOUR OWN RISK**.

-You only need to do this once per player.

 To prepare your player:
 - Download the pre-built <a href="https://github.com/Magic-Phono/cdj3k-magicphono-loader/releases/download/v1.0.0/CDJ3KvSDBOOT001.UPD">`CDJ3KvSDBOOT001.UPD`</a> update file.